Simple PricingAnnual subscriptions. No royalties.

 Do my games stop working if I let my Stencyl subscription expire?

 Your games will continue to work after your susbcription expires.
 Bear in mind that Apple and Google may remove games if you withdraw from their Developer Programs.

 Can I upgrade from Indie to Studio?

 Yes, at any time, you can upgrade to Studio.
 Visit our Upgrades page for further details.

 What support is offered with my subscription?

-No support contract is included, but informal support is offered through a discussion board that is only visible to customers, developers and a small group of veterans.
+No support contract is included, but informal support is offered through a discussion board that is only visible to customers, developers and a group of veterans.

 What is Stencyl's refund policy?

 30 days from the date of purchase, provided that you have not published any games.
 This includes (but is not limited to) submitting them to an app store, sponsorship exchange (such as FlashGameLicense) or a publisher for review.

 If you are having trouble getting your games to run, please ask for help.